- About Us

 - United Nations Educational, Scientific and Cultural Organization (UNESCO)

 For a complete list of SCTD Members, please click here .

 Assisting LDCs and developing countries

 The SCTD provides specialized tourism assistance aimed at maximizing tourism´s capacity to support countries in reaching development goals, while preserving their cultural and environmental assets.

 Supporting LDCs` access to funding mechanism

 T he EIF is a multilateral trade capacity development initiative that supports LDCs to become more active in the global trading system.
 The EIF is currently implemented in 46 LDCs and supported by a multi-donor trust fund with contributions from 22 donors.
 SCTD will work closely with national focal points to help identify the sustainable tourism development priorities and formulate joint proposals and activities according to EIF principles and procedures.

-To support the delivery of an integrated service for tourism, the SCTD will build on the strength of each agency and programme to identify and mobilise financial resources necessary to respond to developing countries' needs.
+To support the delivery of an integrated service for tourism, the SCTD will build on the strength of each agency and programme to identify and mobilize financial resources necessary to respond to developing countries' needs.
 As an innovative institutional framework for Delivering as One for Tourism, the SCTD will also explore the possibility of creating a Multi-Donors Trust Fund for sustainable tourism development in the future